BrunoEduardoCSantos/Facial_Keypoints/README.md

 ## Further improvements

-* The next level : try transfert learning from pretrained network like ![vgg and  resnet] (https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html).
+* The next level : try transfert learning from pretrained network like [vgg and  resnet](https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html).
 The goal here is to used already working architecture and add a model for a specific task.